Builder Registration Rules for New Construction Read This Before You Tour

 Even when a builder still allows an agent later, your position is often weaker than it would have been with correct registration from the start.

-This single step prevents the most common mistake new-construction buyers make.
+This one step helps prevent one of the most common mistakes new-construction buyers make.

 If You Already Visited a Model or Clicked “Contact Builder”

-You are not necessarily “stuck,” but you need to move carefully.
+You may not be stuck, but you should move carefully.

 Do this now: